On this page

 Self-managed super fund (SMSF) trustees in retirement phase have very different needs to those in accumulation phase.
 They need their SMSF to fund an income they can live on, while those not yet retired are trying to create as big a balance as possible.

-While the release of draft legislation by Treasury is putting a greater focus on how all superannuation trustees satisfy the income requirements of members in retirement, SMSF trustees will not be legally obliged to comply.
+While the new Retirement Income Covenant puts a greater focus on how all superannuation trustees satisfy the income requirements of members in retirement, SMSF trustees will not be legally obliged to comply.

-The federal government first announced its intention to introduce a retirement covenant for all superannuation trustees (including SMSFs) in the 2018–19 Budget.
+The previous federal government first announced its intention to introduce a retirement covenant for all superannuation trustees (including SMSFs) in the 2018–19 Budget.
 It wanted to strengthen existing covenants in the Superannuation Industry Supervision (SIS) Act 1993, which include obligations to formulate, regularly review and give effect to investment, risk management and insurance strategies.
-The inclusion of a retirement income covenant would ensure that the retirement needs of members are being met.
+The inclusion of a Retirement Income Covenant would ensure that the retirement needs of members are being met.

 But after lobbying by sections of the SMSF industry, SMSF trustees were dropped from the draft legislation (see ‘What does it mean for SMSFs?’ below).